Vitalik Buterin aims to simplify Ethereum to Bitcoin-level clarity by 2030

 Streamlining Ethereum’s Consensus Layer for Greater Efficiency

-In November, a consensus layer enhancement known as the ‘Beam Chain’ was proposed by Ethereum Foundation researcher Justin Drake.
-It is believed by Buterin that the Beam Chain holds strong potential to be significantly more straightforward than the existing beacon chain, which is now considered outdated.
+In November, Ethereum Foundation researcher Justin Drake proposed a consensus layer enhancement known as the ‘Beam Chain.’
+Buterin believes that the Beam Chain has strong potential to simplify the existing beacon chain, which many now consider outdated.

-This is attributed to the beam chain’s support for a 3-slot finality redesign, which would remove intricate elements such as distinct slots, epochs, and sync committees, as noted by Buterin.
-He further emphasized that a basic version of 3-slot finality could be implemented using roughly 200 lines of code, greatly enhancing its simplicity.
+Buterin attributed this to the beam chain’s support for a 3-slot finality redesign, which would remove intricate elements such as distinct slots, epochs, and sync committees.
+He further emphasized that developers could implement a basic version of 3-slot finality using roughly 200 lines of code, greatly enhancing its simplicity.

-It was mentioned by Buterin that the beam chain would also decrease the number of active validators simultaneously, which would allow for the safer application of more simplified versions of the fork choice rule.
+Buterin mentioned that the beam chain would also reduce the number of active validators at the same time, allowing developers to apply safer, more simplified versions of the fork choice rule.

 The complexity of the aggregation cryptography itself is significant, but it is at least highly encapsulated complexity, which has much lower systemic risk toward the protocol.

-It was added by Buterin that the decrease in active validators combined with the use of STARK-based aggregators would “likely enable a simpler and more robust” peer-to-peer architecture.
+A Buterin added that decreasing the number of active validators combined with using STARK-based aggregators would “likely enable a simpler and more robust” peer-to-peer architecture.
 He further stated that this presents an opportunity to reconsider and streamline various components, including validator onboarding and offboarding processes as well as inactivity leak mechanisms.
-These improvements, he explained, can be accomplished by minimizing the line-of-code (LoC) count and introducing “more legible guarantees.”
+He explained that developers can accomplish these improvements by minimizing the line-of-code (LoC) count and introducing “more legible guarantees.”

-It was emphasized by Buterin that the consensus layer remains “relatively disconnected” from Ethereum Virtual Machine (EVM) executions, offering a “relatively wide latitude” for implementing enhancements in contrast to the more tightly coupled execution layer.
+Buterin emphasized that the consensus layer remains “relatively disconnected” from Ethereum Virtual Machine (EVM) executions, offering developers a “relatively wide latitude” to implement enhancements compared to the more tightly coupled execution layer.

 Streamlining Ethereum’s Execution Layer for Enhanced Efficiency

-It was proposed by Buterin last month that the EVM contract language be replaced with RISC-V to enhance efficiency by as much as 100 times.
-He asserted that the use of RISC-V would also contribute to greater simplicity, noting that the “RISC-V spec is absurdly simple compared to the EVM.”
+Last month, Buterin proposed replacing the EVM contract language with RISC-V to enhance efficiency by as much as 100 times.
+He asserted that using RISC-V would further simplify the system, noting that the “RISC-V spec is absurdly simple compared to the EVM.”

 However, this would require that backward compatibility for current applications be maintained, as noted by Buterin.